LxveAce/Projects/README.md

 ESP32 Murader - One of the main projects i want to build, and i should have all needed resources.

+Chasing Your Tail - May have most parts, if more needed, can buy to build

 https://espterminator.com

 # Video Refrences / Guides